Healthy Homes Assessment Twyford

 Twyford Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory to all Twyford and New Zealand rental houses where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is required in all Twyford and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records that demonstrate conformance with any Healthy Homes Standards that apply or will be applicable during the tenure of their rental properties.
+• Property managers and landlords must keep records that demonstrate the conformance to each Healthy Homes Standards that apply or will apply during the tenure of the rental property.

-• Property managers and private landlords should ensure their rental properties conform to the Healthy Homes Standard within 90 days of any renewal, new or a change in tenancy.
+• Private landlords and property managers have to make sure their rental properties comply to the Healthy Homes Standard within 90 days of a newly renewed, extended or changed Tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must adhere to the Healthy Homes Standards regardless of the date the tenancy was started.
+• All the boarding households (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

-• All homes that are rented out to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All households rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

 Beginning 1 July 2024